 “For example, I noticed that volunteers would often talk to the adult patients as though they were children, simply because they had a disability,” Walker said.
 “And I would see bias tendencies from health care workers when I would accompany people with disabilities to visits.
 Health care workers would hand forms to me instead of the individual or would look at me when they got frustrated during a visit.”

-Walker explains that those with disabilities often utilize health care at a higher rate than those without disabilities, and yet they are often receiving a lower quality.
+Walker explains that those with disabilities often utilize health care at a higher rate than those without disabilities, and yet the care they receive is often of a lower quality.
 This includes being recommended for screenings less often and having a higher incidence of secondary conditions.
 Her Scholarship Pathways project is looking to bring these disparities to light and increase education around this topic.

 “I hope that by educating future health professionals about disabilities and ways to counter these disparities, we can help to improve the care persons with disabilities receive,” Walker said.

-Along with her Scholarship Pathways project, she also serves as president for the Coalition of Addiction Students and Professionals Pursuing Advocacy campus organization.
-This organization works to increase awareness of addiction and recovery for those struggling in surrounding communities, and she has been working to promote harm reduction and de-stigmatization at the legislative level for those struggling with substance abuse disorders.
+Along with her Scholarship Pathways project, Walker also serves as president for the Coalition of Addiction Students and Professionals Pursuing Advocacy campus organization at USD.
+This organization works to increase awareness of addiction and recovery for those struggling in surrounding communities, and Walker has been working to promote harm reduction and destigmatization at the legislative level for those struggling with substance abuse disorders.

 Like most medical students, juggling research, leadership responsibilities and studying can be a challenge.
-After passing her USMLE Step One exam this past spring and learning to knit squares during her down time, she started her Pillar 2 rotations on the Yankton campus.
+After passing exams and learning to knit squares during her down time, she started her Pillar 2 rotations at USD's Yankton campus.

 Walker will undoubtedly continue to advocate for those with disabilities through health care awareness and help those with who struggle with addiction.
 While she is unsure on a medical specialty at this point, she says that her next major goal is to graduate from knitting squares to sweaters.